Create and use data profile scans

 5. Optional: Enter a Description.

-• If you choose Incremental data, in the Timestamp column field, select a column of type DATE or TIMESTAMP from your BigQuery table that increases monotonically and can be used to identify new records.
+• If you choose Incremental data, in the Timestamp column field, select a column of type DATE or TIMESTAMP from your BigQuery table that increases as new records are added, and that can be used to identify new records.
 For tables partitioned on a column of type DATE or TIMESTAMP, we recommend using the partition column as the timestamp field.

 • For larger datasets, choose a lower sampling percentage.
-For example, for a ~1 PB table, if you enter a value between 0.1% and 1.0%, Dataplex samples between 1-10 TB of data.
+For example, for a 1 PB table, if you enter a value between 0.1% and 1.0%, the data profile samples between 1-10 TB of data.

-• You need at least 100 records in the sampled data to return a result.
+• There must be at least 100 records in the sampled data to return a result.

-12. Optional: Publish the data profile scan results in the BigQuery and Data Catalog pages in the Google Cloud console for the source table.
-Click the Publish results to the BigQuery and Dataplex Catalog UI checkbox.
+10. Optional: Publish the data profile scan results in the BigQuery and Dataplex Universal Catalog pages in the Google Cloud console for the source table.
+Select the Publish results to the BigQuery and Dataplex Catalog UI checkbox.

-You can view the latest scan results in the Data Profile tab in the BigQuery and Data Catalog pages for the source table.
-To enable users to access the published scan results, see Share the published results.
+You can view the latest scan results in the Data profile tab in the BigQuery and Dataplex Universal Catalog pages for the source table.
+To enable users to access the published scan results, see the Grant access to data profile scan results section of this document.

 The publishing option might not be available in the following cases: